 9. COFECHA II: output results.
 We will mark up the output in class, so you'll be done with this week's homework by the time class is over.

 Please come to class with a COEFCHA output for the class data set.
 Run this file as a dated data set, and just hit enter (nothing) for the undated file.
 You're welcome to snoop around the input options to see what's available, but for the class output, use all default options.
 If successful, COFECHA will result in an output file with the extension *.out.
-To print correctly, open output file in Word, set all margins at 0.5" and use landscape, courier, and font size 8.
+To print correctly, open output file in Word, set all margins at 0.5" and use landscape, courier, and font size 8, and single spacing for line feed.
 Note: This works in Word, but not in Notepad.
 Print double-sided with long edge as the binder.
 It is typical to staple this output as if it were a book, i.e., three staples up the long edge.
 Click here for an example of what printed DPL outputs should look like.

 Dataset to be provided: Right click here to download (Save Link As) the Sunset Crater Visitor Center Update data set.